Manuel Suárez (Chilean footballer): Playing career

 Born in Santiago, Suárez started his career with Unión Española in 1990.
 He also played for Audax Italiano and Unión San Felipe in his home country, aside from a short spell at Swiss side FC St. Gallen before retiring in 1997.
 In an international level, he played for the Chile under-23 national team in 1994.

 Managerial career

 After retiring, Suárez started working as a goalkeeping coach until joining Universidad Católica in 2003.
 In 2010, after Juan Antonio Pizzi was named manager of the club's first team, Suárez was named as his assistant.

 Suárez followed Pizzi to Rosario Central, San Lorenzo, Valencia, León and the Chile and Saudi Arabia national teams, always as his assistant.
 He left the latter in September 2018, and returned to his home country to work at Deportes La Serena as a sports consultant.

 On 3 January 2022, Suárez was announced as manager of Categoría Primera A side Cortuluá for the 2022 season.
 On 2 May, he was sacked.

+In June 2024, he assumed as manager of Deportes Concepción in the Segunda División Profesional de Chile after coaching the Al-Qadsiah under-19 team.
+He was released in August 2025.